micmejia/bible-dump/NKJV/Genesis/Gen 48.md

 Then Jacob said to Joseph: "God Almighty appeared to me at Luz in the land of Canaan and blessed me,

 ###### 4
-and said to me, 'Behold, I will make you fruitful and multiply you, and I will make of you a multitude of people, and give this land to your descendants after you _as_ an everlasting possession.'
+and said to me, 'Behold, I will make you fruitful and multiply you, and I will make of you a multitude of people, and give this land to your descendants after you as an everlasting possession.'

 ###### 5
-And now your two sons, Ephraim and Manasseh, who were born to you in the land of Egypt before I came to you in Egypt, _are_ mine; as Reuben and Simeon, they shall be mine.
+And now your two sons, Ephraim and Manasseh, who were born to you in the land of Egypt before I came to you in Egypt, are mine; as Reuben and Simeon, they shall be mine.

 ###### 6
 Your offspring whom you beget after them shall be yours; they will be called by the name of their brothers in their inheritance.

 ###### 7
-But as for me, when I came from Padan, Rachel died beside me in the land of Canaan on the way, when _there was_ but a little distance to go to Ephrath; and I buried her there on the way to Ephrath (that is, Bethlehem)."
+But as for me, when I came from Padan, Rachel died beside me in the land of Canaan on the way, when there was but a little distance to go to Ephrath; and I buried her there on the way to Ephrath (that is, Bethlehem)."

 ###### 8
-Then Israel saw Joseph's sons, and said, "Who _are_ these?"
+Then Israel saw Joseph's sons, and said, "Who are these?"

 ###### 9
-Joseph said to his father, "They _are_ my sons, whom God has given me in this _place._" And he said, "Please bring them to me, and I will bless them."
+Joseph said to his father, "They are my sons, whom God has given me in this place."
+And he said, "Please bring them to me, and I will bless them."

 ###### 10
-Now the eyes of Israel were dim with age, _so that_ he could not see.
+Now the eyes of Israel were dim with age, so that he could not see.
 Then Joseph brought them near him, and he kissed them and embraced them.

 ###### 11
 And Israel said to Joseph, "I had not thought to see your face; but in fact, God has also shown me your offspring!"